--> the statistics of drop out and students moving onto higher education
+-> the statistics of drop-outs versus students moving onto higher education

-Most families are remote and depend on agriculture for their livelihoods.
-Families generally do not value education because they do not have the means to send their children to higher education and are often not aware of the impact that a higher education can have.
-With the promise of opportunities outside of the city, many Cambodians, including those as young as 12, migrate illegally to Thailand in search of work to support their families or enter into dangerous construction work.
-As a result, income is sporadic and limited, perpetuating a continued cycle of poverty which has lead Siem Reap to be one of the poorest provinces in Cambodia despite the booming tourist industry.
+Firstly, most families are remote and depend on agriculture for their livelihoods.
+They do not have the means to send their children to higher education.
+Also, families generally do not value education because they are not aware of the impact that higher education can have.
+Many Cambodians, even as young as 12, migrate illegally to Thailand in search of work.
+As a result, income is sporadic and limited, perpetuating a continued cycle of poverty.
+This has lead Siem Reap to be one of the poorest provinces in Cambodia despite the booming tourist industry.